Sonic the Hedgehog (Genesis)

 |Final Zone||Final Zone|

 Another well-known code.
 While Up, C, Down, C, Left, C, Right, C is the most common version, a shorter version is C, C, Up, Down, Left, Right.
 The main requirement for the code is pressing C twice before the final input of Right.
 After entering the code, press Start while holding A and continue holding A until Sonic appears in the level.
+The "Pause Options" (see below) are enabled even if A hasn't been hold.

 To activate Level Select and Debug Mode, simply enter the Level Select code, push any direction on the D-Pad after the ring sound, then enter the Debug Mode code.